Inclusion by Design

-From a construction/design point of view, inclusive by design it’s about creating spaces that allow people to participate fully, safely, confidently, and most crucially, without separation or exclusion.
-So when designing, I would pause and consider, can all participate fully?
-Safely?
-Confidently?
-Will this design decision potentially create separation or exclusion?
+From a construction and design perspective, "Inclusive by Design" is about creating spaces that allow everyone to participate fully, safely, and confidently—without the need for separation or exclusion.
+When planning a build, I would pause and ask: Can everyone participate fully?
+Is this safe?
+Does this decision create separation?

-A recent ONS parliamentary briefing revealed that 82.7% of working-age adults are employed in the UK.
-This drops to just 53.7% of disabled people[1].
-Most alarmingly, research from Autistica shows UK autistic employment is hardest hit and currently stands at just 21.7% of UK autistic adults in employment [2].
+The case for change is urgent.
+Recent ONS data indicates that 82.7% of working-age adults are employed in the UK, yet that figure drops to just 53.7% [1] for disabled people.
+Even more alarming, research from Autistica shows that the autistic employment rate stands at only 28% [2].

 [1] https://commonslibrary.parliament.uk/research-briefings/cbp-7540/